majodev/physiogame/README.md

 <a href="https://github.com/majodev/leap-requirejs-optimization-error">resolving r.js and leapjs error</a>

 <h2>Copyright and Licenses</h2>
-Sourcecode licensed under GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 Assets licensed under Attribution-ShareAlike 3.0 Unported
+Sourcecode: GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

+Assets: Attribution-ShareAlike 3.0 Unported

-Please see LICENSE.md for further information of 3rd party licenses (used assets an libs)
+Please see LICENSE.md for further information of 3rd party licenses (used assets and libs)

 (c) 2013 Mario Ranftl (<a href="http://www.majodev.com">majodev</a>).